Skip to main content

 Wash fruits and vegetables thoroughly.

-Wash all fresh produce with purified water before consumption to remove any potential contaminants.
+Rinse all fresh produce with purified water before eating it to clear off any contaminants.

 MEDIUM